Healthy Homes Assessment Poukawa

 Poukawa Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is mandatory in all Poukawa and New Zealand rental houses where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is a requirement throughout Poukawa and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords are required to keep records of their conformance with each Healthy Homes Standards that apply or will apply throughout the tenancy period of an apartment rental.
+• Property managers and landlords must keep records that prove conformance with the Healthy Homes Standards that apply or will be in force to an apartment rental.

-• Private landlords and property managers must ensure that their rental properties are in compliance with the Healthy Homes Standards within 90 days of any newly renewed, extended or changed tenant.
+• Private landlords and property managers must make sure their rental properties comply in accordance with Healthy Homes Standard within 90 days of any newly renewed, extended or changed tenant.

-• All boarder houses (except Kainga Ora and Community Housing Providers with registered Boarding home tenancies) must meet the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarder households (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) must adhere to the Healthy Homes Standards regardless of when the tenancy began.

 From 1 July 2023

-• All houses let from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All homes rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes